The Sixteenth Legion

 News of the Sixteenth's sacrifice had spread to within Overseas borders, despite the media blackout.
 Where the Continent had pockets of resistance that would flare up from time to time, the ideals of the Sixteenth took root Overseas.
 Highly mobile, and inspired by the Sixteenth's bravery, the bands of partisans called themselves by one name: Legion.
 Taking note of the successes of its namesake, the new Legion did not wear uniforms and blended in with the population.

 A major source of opposition, Legion activities have prevented the Party from establishing a firm foothold Overseas, including on the highly desired Farrenn Island.

 Legion supporting graffiti in New Kevakk

-The Party's failure to track and eliminate them became an reliable source of embarrassment and propaganda demonized them as the reason peace had not yet been attained.
+The Party's failure to track and eliminate them became a reliable source of embarrassment, and propaganda demonized them as the reason peace had not yet been attained.

 With most of their coffers exhausted, the Party grew to a position of tolerance with the Legion.
 Unable to carry out or sustain long-term engagements, they were forced into numerous minor skirmishes.
 The encounters were more annoyance than resounding victories, with both sides typically ending in detente.
 The Third Election passed without much fanfare.